erf/error_or/README.md

 The name was inspired by the `ErrorOr` type of [SerenityOS](https://github.com/SerenityOS/serenity/blob/master/AK/Error.h).

-The Succes/Failure type pattern was inspired by [result_type](https://pub.dev/packages/result_type).
+The Success / Failure type pattern was inspired by [result_type](https://pub.dev/packages/result_type).